ubco-cmps/phys111_course/class/week12/homework.md

 We have put together some additional practice problems to help you complete the homework.
 These problems are optional, and suggested if you are having trouble with the homework problems.
 The odd-numbered problems from the textbook should have solutions available to students.
+See homework this week for the suggested practice problems.